wp-plugins/wp-ad-guru-lite/readme.txt

 == Changelog ==
+= 1.2.0 =
+Bug Fix: Popup cookies were not being set as site-wide.

 = 1.1.0 =
 **New feature:** option to set the limitation of a popup viewing.
 You can select after how many days a popup will be shown again  or how many times a popup will be appeared to a visitor.